MALLER-LAGOON/Freshplayer-installer/README.md

 Freshplayer-installer is a simple C script that manages the download, compiling and install of I-Rinat Freshplayerplugin from its official GitHub repository.

-It has nothing special, and the script it's just A WAY REALLY BASIC, but it do his thing.
+It has nothing special, and the script it's just A WAY REALLY BASIC, and it do his thing.

+This was done because of the laziness of cloning/download & unzip and compile the project every time to install and/or upgrade, performing a script to do everything for me in one call.
+This liked to a friend of mine who test it, and he suggested me that upload it somewhere, because he found it very good, and voilá.

 ###USAGE: